 Welcome to the Cambridge Community Electricity program, a City electricity program that increases the amount of renewable energy in your electricity and offers the potential for savings on the supplier services portion of your Eversource electric bill.

 The program is an electricity aggregation, a form of group purchasing in which a city or town uses the bulk buying power of the entire community to negotiate an electricity supply price for everyone.
 With the Cambridge Community Electricity program, Eversource will continue to deliver electricity to Cambridge, but the City will now use a competitive bid process to choose its own electricity supplier.
-To launch the program, Cambridge has signed an 18-month contract with Agera Energy that will be in effect from July 2017 meter reads until January 2019 meter reads.
+Cambridge has signed an 18-month contract with Agera Energy that will be in effect from July 2017 meter reads until January 2019 meter reads.

 New clean-energy choices